 because Karplus-Strong synthesis works by

-looping a short burst of noise through a delay, which is also set to a very short time.
+looping a short burst of noise through a delay which is also set to a quite short time.

 In a situation like that, the pitch of the resulting sound —

-which is ultimately just white noise repeating very quickly —
+which is ultimately just white noise echoing a lot —

 is inversely proportional to the delay time.

 That’s because the looping of the delay functions like an oscillator,

 generating a waveform by looping the initial burst of white noise.